jnhoogstra/movie_analysis_Microsoft/README.md

 ## For More Information

-Please review our full analysis in
+Please review our full analysis in our repository.

 For any additional questions, please contact **Kamryn Bendolph at krbendol@bsc.edu, Joe Swing at jcswing@bsc.edu, & Jacob Hoogstra at hoogstraj@gmail.com**